99TheDark/Bolt/README.md

 # Bolt
 I tried coding a programming language not once, but twice.
 And failed both times.
 Hoping this one is different!
+First comes the parser, then the compiler.
+Two completely different headaches.
+I've been working hard at this for the last two or so days.